 Popular opinion indicated that [on the original ship] the two triangular points on the underside of the saucer were actually two landing legs and the third one would be a telescoping leg in the doral-support cavity, so the saucer would have tricycle landing gear for a planet landing.
 For The Motion Picture’s Enterprise, I designed four landing pads on the underside of the saucer.

-Taylor planned one final departure for the Enterprise, but this was abandoned before the film was released.
-His idea was that the warp engines should generate an obvious energy field, so he wanted the nacelles to have light panels built into them.
+Taylor planned one final departure for the Enterprise, but this had to be abandoned because there wasn’t time left: His idea was that the warp engines should generate an obvious energy field, so he wanted the nacelles to have light panels built into them.

 I wanted to have an effect that radiates from the glowing panels on the nacelles; something you could see.
 We would have had that streak when the ship was in motion.

-The model was built at Magicam, and after Robert Abel and Associates left the film it was filmed by Trumbull’s VFX team.
-It was then used in the next five movies before being brought out retirement so Foundation Imaging could study it and build their own CG version for The Director’s Edition.
+The model was built at Magicam, and after Robert Abel and Associates left the production it was filmed by Trumbull’s visual effects team.
+It was used in the next five movies before being brought out of retirement in 2001, so Foundation Imaging could study it and build their digital version for The Director’s Edition.